 Using a hybrid photography process, students will document their environment and experiment with lumen print techniques to learn to control this unique hybrid print making process.
 They will also have an opportunity to make handmade negatives that can be digitized.
 It is also possible to extend this project into a book arts project using these prints.
 This photo printmaking process can be linked to various curricular areas: science, social studies and language arts.
 Lumen Prints are a form of hybrid photo printmaking are unique photograms made without a camera or darkroom enlarger.

-My curricular based ceramic residencies include instruction in clay modeling and hand-building techniques: pinch, coil and slab.
+Curricular based ceramic residencies include instruction in clay modeling and hand-building techniques: pinch, coil and slab.
 Final products can be finished with glaze or alternative materials.
 Activities are suitable for individual skill development as well as class and group projects in which students work in design teams.
 Activities provide students tactile experiences that are opportunities to develop spatial reasoning skills, experiment with structural forms and challenge the imagination.
-Previous residencies include altered bowls, apilleras in clay, clay critters in the garden, masks and myths, shoes in stone, porcelain carving and raku firings.
+Through a variety of activities, students observe and inquire about the nature and sources of ceramic materials as well as local history of ceramics.
+Previous residencies include altered bowls, clay critters in the garden, masks and myths, shoes in stone, porcelain carving and raku firings.